mhasan-cmt/mhasan-cmt/README.md

 I'm a **Software Developer**.
 An enthusiast of technology always enjoys coding and likes to solve programming problems.
 I am interested in thinking/developing web-related modules or functionality and always try to find new ideas.
 I live in Dhaka, Bangladesh.
 Recently I have completed my Diploma in Engineering degree from <a href="https://fenipoly.edu.bd/">Feni Polytechnic Institute, Feni</a>.
 I always try to help people in the tech community by sharing my knowledge.
-I love to read tech articles & sing/play video games during my free time.
+I love to read tech articles, sing & play video games during my free time.

 ---
 ### :blush: Talking about Personal Stuffs: